What is an Employee? 3 Ways to Help You Know

 Taxes for an Employee: By law, an employee must have federal and state income taxes withheld from his or her pay.
 In addition, FICA taxes must be withheld from the employee's pay and the employer must also contribute to those taxes on behalf of the employee.

 Taxes for an Independent Contractor: An independent contractor is not an employee, but is someone in a separate business from the hiring company.
 No income taxes are withheld from payments to an independent contractor (in most circumstances), and no FICA taxes are withheld from these payments nor are they due from the hiring company.

-If you hire workers and call them independent contractors (a common occurrence), and the IRS investigates or the workers complain, you as the employer could be liable for back taxes and fines and penalties.
+But if a business hires workers and calls them independent contractors (a common occurrence), and the IRS or a state agency investigates or the workers complain, the business could be liable for back taxes and fines and penalties.

 What if You Aren't Sure if a Worker is an Employee?

 Each employment situation is different, and you may not be sure if your workers are employees or independent contractors.
 You can get a determination from the IRS by filing an SS-8 form.
 They will review all the relevant circumstances in the case and make the decision.